PowerDNS/pdns/docs/markdown/authoritative/settings.md

 Number of Distributor (backend) threads to start per receiver thread.
 See ["Authoritative Server Performance"](performance.md).

+## `dname-processing`
+* Boolean
+* Default: no

+Synthesise CNAME records from DNAME records as required.
+This approximately doubles query load. **Do not combine with DNSSEC!**

 ## `dnsupdate`
 * Boolean
 * Default: no